2013 Lexus LX Performance

 - "Tipping the scales at about 6,000 lbs., the LX 570 is a gigantic vehicle, but the quick-shifting six-speed and torquey V8 propel it with more authority than one might expect.
 Moreover, the engine is absolutely silent at idle, rising to only a muffled growl as the tachometer tickles the upper reaches of the rev range." -- Left Lane News

 Handling and Braking

-Most reviewers are impressed with the LX 570's comfortable, refined ride.
-The LX's adaptive suspension system also earns praise, which allows the driver to adjust suspension firmness between comfort, normal and sport settings.
+Most reviewers are impressed with the 2013 Lexus LX 570's comfortable, refined ride.
+The LX's adaptive suspension system also earns praise.
+The adaptive suspension allows the driver to adjust suspension firmness between comfort, normal and sport settings.
 However, during a test drive through snow, one test driver says that the LX's brakes don't inspire a lot of confidence.

 - "Despite its body-on-frame construction and hefty weight, the LX 570 rides and handles well, with the electronically controlled suspension smoothing out bumps in everyday driving." -- Edmunds

 - "Luckily, 13.4" ventilated discs in the front and 13.6" ventilated discs in the rear are on hand to haul this yacht down from speed.
 For such a big vehicle, LX is pleasantly sure-footed, with controlled body roll around curves and a nicely planted feel.
 It is possible to push this Lexus through the curves at a good clip without feeling like you're pushing the limits.
 I'm sure it's also possible to push too hard, so discretion is necessary, but fun is still on the list of possibilities without tragedy intervening." -- Forbes